 Trees for ornamental purposes or for shade have been developed by selective cultivation for thousands of years in some parts of the world; fruit trees have an even longer history.
 However, it is rare to find fruit trees in our public spaces.
 Apples, avocados, guavas, jujubes, kumquats, lemons, loquats, olives, oranges, persimmons, pomegranates, strawberry trees, and walnuts are among the few exceptions.

-As the world’s No. 1 fruit, the apple's history far antedates all others, having been picked by Eve, who was cynically deceived by the serpent in the Garden of Eden.
+As the world’s No. 1 fruit, the apple has a history far older than all others, having been picked by Eve, who was cynically deceived by the serpent in the Garden of Eden.
 Atalanta the huntress, cared for by a she-bear after having been exposed at birth, could outrun anyone but was snared by the wily Milanion with the aid of apples unfairly provided by Aphrodite.
-Snow-White was the victim of a poisoned apple prepared by the wicked queen.
+Snow White was the victim of a poisoned apple prepared by the wicked queen.
 Watch out ladies!
 On the bright side, an apple figured in saving the life of the son of William Tell.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.